 If you have any condition, temporary or otherwise (e.g. pregnancy, injury, disability including dyslexia), that might cause you to be disadvantaged during the assessment process, you may be entitled to accommodation or reasonable adjustment.
 If you believe you may have a condition that could disadvantage you at the assessment process, please contact the force that you are applying to; they will be able to assist you with your application for accommodation or reasonable adjustment.

-Please consult the Reasonable Adjustments and Accommodations Policy for guidance.
+Please consult the College of Policing Selection & Assessments’ Policy on Accommodations and Reasonable Adjustments for guidance.

 The content and delivery of the National Specials Recruit Assessment Process is continually evaluated.
 It is important that the views and experiences of candidates are captured, as this feedback can provide important information on how the College of Policing and forces can improve and develop the process.